apache/tajo/tajo-docs/src/main/sphinx/table_management/text.rst

 =====================

-The *TEXT* format not only provides reading and writing interfaces for text data but also allows users to process custom plan-text file formats with user-defined (De)serializer classes.
+The *TEXT* format not only provides reading and writing interfaces for text data but also allows users to process custom plain text file formats with user-defined (De)serializer classes.
-For example, with custom (de)serializers, Tajo can process JSON file formats or any specialized plan-text file formats.
+With custom (de)serializers, Tajo can process any text files no matter which the internal structure is.

 In order to specify a custom (De)serializer, set a physical property ``text.serde``.
 The property value should be a fully qualified class name.